top of page

 People will most often be upset and disappointed when you set a boundary because your behavior is no longer serving or benefiting them.

 When my clients learn to set boundaries, they tell me how guilty they feel.
 Setting boundaries can be misconstrued as selfish, mean, a lack of caring, or even ungodly.
-For this reason, as you begin to set boundaries, anxiety or shame tends to show up.
-This is because your pattern of people-pleasing or self-neglect is deep-rooted, typically stemming in childhood.
+For this reason, as you begin to set boundaries, anxiety or guilt tends to show up.
+This is usually because your pattern of people-pleasing or self-neglect is deep-rooted, typically stemming in childhood.

-Setting boundaries often triggers an unconscious fear of abandonment due to the possibility of losing the relationship.
-Perhaps you experienced this pattern growing up.
-That’s why many of us say yes when we really mean no because it is easier to avoid conflict and not risk rejection.
 It takes consistency and courage to be OK with allowing others to be disappointed, hurt, or angry with you.
 It also requires resisting the urge to be responsible for others' happiness.
+And not making your post-boundary guilt mean you are selfish.

-Even though someone is a family member, it does not mean you’re obligated to have a relationship with them if they continue to hurt or disrespect you.
-You might be thinking, isn’t family everything?
-Many well-meaning people believe that the actions of family should be completely overlooked, even calling it Christlike.
+Even though someone is a family member, it does not mean you’re obligated to have a relationship with them if they continually hurt or disrespect you.
+Many well-meaning people believe that the actions of family should be completely overlooked, even calling it Christ-like.
 That we should just “get over” certain things.
 That we should ignore our own needs and put family first, no matter the cost.

 Family does not mean a continual sacrifice of your mental and emotional well-being.
 For many people, family is a safe place of support.
-It’s people you can depend on and where you can fully be yourself and loved as you are.
+It’s people you can depend on and where you can fully be yourself and unconditionally loved as you are (boundaries included).
 For others, it’s not.
-Perhaps you cannot cut family members out of your life, but you can set boundaries, refrain from closeness and deep conversations, or not see them regularly.

-So, for all you people-pleasers who have a big heart to help and care for others but feel emotionally responsible for carrying the weight of your relationships…
+So, for all you people-pleasers who have a big heart to help and care deeply for others but feel emotionally responsible for carrying the weight of your relationships…

 Sign up here to receive blog posts in your email inbox each week